UV-1999/psrism/README.md

 `psrism` is a command-line Python package for pulsar interstellar-medium analysis from PSRCHIVE-readable archive files.
 It is designed for studying pulse broadening, diffractive scintillation, scintillation bandwidths and timescales, secondary spectra, and the frequency scaling of scattering in radio pulsar observations.

-Scientifically, `psrism` turns a calibrated pulsar archive into analysis products such as dynamic spectra, autocorrelation spectra, secondary spectra, integrated pulse profiles, scattering timescales \( \tau \), and scattering spectral indices \( \alpha \).
+Scientifically, `psrism` turns a calibrated pulsar archive into analysis products such as dynamic spectra, autocorrelation spectra, secondary spectra, integrated pulse profiles, scattering timescales τ, and scattering spectral indices α.
 It uses `psrchive` for archive I/O and standard scientific Python tools for numerical work, fitting, and plotting.
 Python dependencies are listed in [`requirements.txt`](requirements.txt). `psrchive` is usually installed separately, for example through conda-forge or a local PSRCHIVE build.

-The original monolithic script is kept as [`psrism.py`](psrism.py) for reference.
-The package implementation lives in [`psrism/`](psrism/).

 ## install